dromru/react-photoswipe-gallery/README.md

 | `open` | (index: number) => void | This function allows programmatically open Photoswipe UI at `index`|

 `useGallery` hook gets context provided by `Gallery` component.
-So to use `useGallery` hook you need to store your galley content as separate component and then wrap it into `Gallery` component.
+So to use `useGallery` hook you need to store your gallery content as separate component and then wrap it into `Gallery` component.

 ```javascript
 const GalleryContent = () => {